DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

                 data = dat )
 {{< / highlight >}}

-As you will have noticed, in this case the single beta coefficients have been replaced with entire (smooth) functions or splines.
-These in turn consist of smaller **basis functions**.
-Multiple types of basis functions exist (and are suitable for various data problems), and can be chosen through the `mgcv` package in `R`.
-These smooth functions allow to follow the shape of the data much more closely, and are not constrained by linearity, unlike the previous type of model.
-However, `gam` models do still assume that that data points are independent - which for time series data, is not realistic.
+However, `gam` models do still assume that data points are independent - which for time series data is not realistic.
 For this reason, we now turn to `gamm` (generalised additive **mixed**) models - also supported by package `mgcv` in `R`.

+## Generalised additive mixed models (GAMMs)

-These allow the same flexibility of `gam` models (in terms of integrating smooth functions), as well as correlated data points.
-This can be done by specifying various types of autoregressive correlation structures, via some functionality 'borrowed' from the separate `nlme` package and `lme()` function for fitting linear mixed models (LMMs).
+These allow the same flexibility of `gam` models (in terms of integrating smooths), as well as correlated data points.
+This can be achieved by specifying various types of autoregressive correlation structures, via functionality already present in the separate `nlme::lme()` function for fitting linear mixed models (LMMs).

-Unlike [(seasonal) ARIMA](https://people.duke.edu/~rnau/411arim.htm) models, with `gams` or `gamms` we needn't concern ourselves with differencing or detrending the time series - we just need to take these elements correctly into account as part of the model itself.
+Unlike [(seasonal) ARIMA](https://people.duke.edu/~rnau/411arim.htm) models, with `gamms` we needn't concern ourselves with differencing or detrending the time series - we just need to take these elements correctly into account as part of the model itself.
 One way to do so is to use both the month (values cycling from `1` to `12`), as well as the overall date as predictors, to capture the seasonality and trend aspects of the data, respectively.
 If we believe that the amount of seasonality may change over time, we can also add an interaction between the month and date.
 Finally, we can also specify various autoregressive correlation structures into our `gamm`, as follows:

 {{< highlight r>}}